AlivadTheImpala/school_vault/Creating an S3 Bucket for website hosting.md

 14. Click Upload to upload your static web files
 15. Drag and drop your files then click upload at the bottom
 16. Now in your buckets dashboard click "Permissions"
+17. Edit the "Block public access"
+18. uncheck "block all public access"
+19. click save changes, enter "confirm" in the prompt, then click confirm.
-17. Scroll till you see Bucket Policy and edit
+20. Scroll till you see Bucket Policy and edit
-18.
+21. paste this into the policy and replace "myitbucketyo" with whatever your bucket is called.
 ```json
 { "Version":"2012-10-17",
 "Statement":[{ "Sid":"PublicReadGetObject",